-Astrogeographical position of the sculpture for morphogenetic field level 4 which describes the atmosphere and energetical topics of the site itself: the construction site is located in self-protective earth sign Virgo the sign of reson, self-healing, medecine, curation, monkhood, yoga-culture, protection of nature, plants and spiritual entities of nature such as elves and dwarfs.
-The 2nd lies in creative, innovative, spiritual air sign Aquarius the sign of the sky, heaven, paradise, flying, airplanes abstraction, self-finding and reconnection with the fuller potentials of beings.
+Astrogeographical position of the sculpture for morphogenetic field level 4 which describes the atmosphere and energetical topics of the site itself: the construction site is located in self-protective earth sign Virgo the sign of reason, self-healing, medicine, curation, monk-hood, yoga-culture, protected places, protection of nature, plants and spiritual entities of nature such as elves and dwarfs.
+The 2nd resonance coordinate lies in creative, innovative, spiritual air sign Aquarius the sign of the sky, heaven, paradise, flying, airplanes abstraction, self-finding and re-connection with the fuller potentials of beings.

 Aquarius` role as the sign of flying relates to the fact that the wings are the most important because largest element of the sculpture.
 As one of the fixed signs it also stands for the statue`s largeness here.
 Other elements of Aquarius here are the erect body, its nakedness and the anonymity or abstraction of its face and expression.

-Aquarius is the sign of the centre of winter.
+Fixed air sign Aquarius is the sign of the center of winter.
 Among the four bodies of humans (mat.,emot.,ment.,spirit.) in astrological structuralism – it stands for the North and thus for the spiritual body.

 The wings as being rectangular and not feathered do not represent a pure abstraction of the concept of angels but rather a kind of funny allusion to aeroplanes at a totem pole.
 The wings of the sculpture are not designed as if it were ready for taking off, but rather as a display of its potential.
 Each of the two wings is longer than the statue`s height.